Skip to main content

 The room burst out laughing.

-It’s been three days since that PTM.
+It’s been a week since that PTM.

 My daughter has completely stopped using mobile phones.

+Like… 100%.
 No negotiation.
 No drama.
 Full discipline.
 I’m shocked and impressed.

 But she does watch TV.